colnies/MST/README.md

 # MST

-Implementation of a minimum spanning tree
+Implementation of a minimum spanning tree usings heaps